Wear your emotions

 To start, I must warn you that I am Canadian.
 Eh.
 As such, I technically use the metric system for everything.
 But really I use whatever system is appropriate for the particular tool I'm using, so I switch between metric & imperial.
 Appologies.

 Really don't feel like sewing or embroidering, but want the look?
 I guess you could buy a tuque and glue some googly eyes on.
-Or buy it from my store (www.klixcreations.etsy.com).
-Totally an option.
+Or buy it from my store (www.klixcreations.etsy.com)

 Step 1: Gather Supplies

 -sewing thread (and a sewing machine)

 -temporary spray adhesive

 -some sort of measuring implement

 -an embroidery hoop.
 Oh, and an embroidery machine.
 But if you're lacking in that department, you could also use hand embroidery or applique.